 - Navarro, D. J. and Kemp, C. (2017).
 None of the above: A Bayesian account of the detection of novel categories.
 Psychological Review, 124, 643-677

 - Tauber, S., Navarro, D. J., Perfors A. and Steyvers, M. (2017).
 Bayesian models of cognition revisited: Setting optimality aside and letting data drive psychological theory.
 Psychological Review, 124, 410-441.

-Technical documentation and tutorials
+Texts and tutorials

 R-Ladies is a worldwide organisation that promotes gender diversity within the R community.
 The organisation is explicitly LGBTIQ friendly and trans-inclusive, and aims to provide support in across the entire spectrum of roles whether as leaders, package developers, conference speakers, conference participants, educators, or users.
 In collaboration with Jen Richmond, Lisa Williams, Steph Stammel I helped to co-found the Sydney R-Ladies chapter in 2018, and it’s been one of the most rewarding professional activities I’ve ever been involved in.